Čepkeliai Marsh: Protected status

-The area of the swamp is protected as a state nature reserve (Čepkēliai Reserve), with its administration in Marcinkonys, and part of the cross-border wetlands of international importance: Kotra-Cepkeliai Transboundary Ramsar Site established in 2010.
+The area of the swamp is protected as a state nature reserve (Čepkēliai Reserve), with its administration in Marcinkonys, and part of the cross-border wetlands of international importance, the Kotra-Cepkeliai Transboundary Ramsar Site established in 2010.
 It consists of the Kotra Ramsar site in Belarus (designated in 2002) and the Čepkeliai Mire Ramsar site in Lithuania (designated in 1993).
 In 2011 the Čepkeliai Nature Reserve together with Dzūkija National Park were certified as PAN parks.

-The bog itself covers an area of 5858 ha, while the larger area of 11212 ha which also includes some neighboring sections of the Dainava Forest is declared as the Čepkeliai Nature Reserve.
+The bog itself covers an area of 5858 ha, while the larger area of 11212 ha which also includes some neighbouring sections of the Dainava Forest is declared as the Čepkeliai Nature Reserve.
 It was created in 1975, and is protected since 1960 (initially as a botanical-zoological sanctuary).
 It is also part of Natura 2000, the European ecological network.

 Nature

 Most of Čepkeliai is a raised bog while there are some smaller areas of a fen and flooded forests.
 There are 21 small bog lakes in the area, some of them are Glacial Age relicts, remnants of larger lakes that have been swamped.
 The largest of them is the Ešerinis.
-A peat stratum is of 5–6 meters of thickness.
+The peat stratum is 5–6 metres thick.

-It grows a lot of cranberries, wild rosemaries, heather.
-The reserve is a sanctuary for cranes, white-tailed eagles, black grouses, heather cocks, mountain hares, martens, smooth snakes.
+It grows a lot of cranberries, wild rosemary, and heather.
+The reserve is a sanctuary for cranes, white-tailed eagles, black grouse, capercaillie, mountain hares, martens, smooth snakes.